|

 the makers and distributors accountable for the emotional turmoil the film

+might cause.
 Jackson said the bill would

 "augment" the existing legislation Bill 210 called the Ontario